caseylide/public-portfolio/caseylide-intro.md

 The short answer is yes.

-My background spans enterprise healthcare, consulting, aerospace and defense SaaS, and solo applied-AI product execution.
+My experience spans enterprise healthcare, consulting, aerospace and defense SaaS, and solo applied-AI product execution.
 Over the course of my career, I have moved from systems and QA leadership into senior business analysis, product ownership, technical product management, consulting, and founder-led software delivery.
 That progression reflects a consistent pattern: I learn complex domains quickly, work effectively with stakeholders, and turn ambiguous business needs into working systems.

 My background includes: